doctorfree/DriveCommandLine/markdown/getfolderids.1.md

 If a 'path/to/folder' argument is provided then getfolderids will retrieve and populate 'path/to/folder' and its subfolders with folder IDs.

+# FILES
+**HOME/.gdrive/token_v2.json**
+: The Google Drive authentication and access token.
+See gdrive(1) for more details.

+**HOME/.gdrive/gdhome**
+: The default DriveCommandLine configuration file used to set the location of the local Google Drive management folder.

+**GDHOME/.folderid**
+: Each of the folders in the local Google Drive management folder specified by `~/.gdrive/gdhome` is populated with the file `.folderid` which contains the Google Drive ID for that folder.
+The command `getfolderids` is used to retrieve and populate the local Google Drive management folders.

+# ENVIRONMENT
+**GDRIVE_CONFIG_DIR**
+: If non-null the full pathname for an alternate configuration folder.
+Overridden by the `-c configdir` option.

 # EXAMPLES
 **getfolderids MagicMirror**